20241113 | Financing the green transition of the economy

 During the conference, we will discuss a number of elements that need to be taken into account to ensure that financing is consistent with both the sustainability of the economy and the maintenance of financial stability in Europe.

-The conference will give you a unique opportunity to meet some of the leading experts in the field: Paul SCHREIBER (Reclaim Finance), Gerdie KNIJP (Sustainable Finance Lab), Michel CARDONA (I4CE), Catherine HIGHAM (Grantham Research Institute), Brenda VAN TENDELOO (National Bank of Belgium), Frédéric VONNER (PwC Luxemburg), Grégory SCHNEIDER-MAUNOURY (Défis Impacts), Isabelle CABIE (Candriam), a representative of the European Commission (DG FISMA) (TBC) and a representative of the Financial Services and Markets Authority (FSMA) of Belgium.
+The conference will give you a unique opportunity to meet some of the leading experts in the field: Paul SCHREIBER (Reclaim Finance), Gerdie KNIJP (Sustainable Finance Lab), Daniele CIATTI (E3G), Michel CARDONA (I4CE), Catherine HIGHAM (Grantham Research Institute), Brenda VAN TENDELOO (National Bank of Belgium), Frédéric VONNER (PwC Luxemburg), Grégory SCHNEIDER-MAUNOURY (Défis Impacts) and Isabelle CABIE (Candriam).

 Programme